mayflower/oxid-bepado/docs/setup.md

 ## 5 Test mode vs. active mode

-In the settings of the *Bepado* module you can unset the test mode (which is the default setting).
+In the settings of the *Bepado* module you can unset the sandbox mode (which is the default setting).

-If you are in the test mode, the module will connect you to the *Bepado* sandbox where you can test the modules functionality.
+If you are in the sandbox mode, the module will connect you to the *Bepado* sandbox where you can test the modules functionality.
 Changing into the active mode will connect you to the live *Bepado* network and allow you to start your *Bepado* experience.